gmtanner-cord/March-Madness/README.md

 -   fg_pct, fg3_pct, ft_pct: Field Goals (2 points), 3-Point Field
     Goals, Free Throw (1 point) percentages.
 Number scored divided by number attempted.
+-   ts_pct: True shooting percentage.
+A measure of shooting efficiency that takes into account 2-point field goals, 3-point field goals, and free throws.
+-   trb_pct: Total Rebound Percentage.
+An estimate of the percentage of available rebounds a player grabbed while they were on the floor.
+-   ast_pct: An estimate of the percentage of the teams field goals that a player assisted.
+-   stl_pct: Steal Percentage.
+An estimate of the percentage of opponent possessions that end with a steal.
+-   blk_pct: Block Percentage.
+An estimate of the percentage of opponent two-point field goal attempts blocked.
+-   efg_pct: Effective Field Goal Percentage; this statistic adjusts for the fact that a 3-point field goal is worth one more point than a 2-point field goal.
+-   tov_pct: Turnover Percentage; an estimate of turnovers per 100 plays.
+-   orb_pct: Offensive Rebound Percentage; an estimate of the percentage of available offensive rebounds.
+-   ft_rate: Free Throws Made Per Field Goal Attempt
 -   \*\_pg: Counting Stats per Game, including field goals (fg), 3-Point Field Goals (fg3), Free Throw (ft), offensive rebounds (orb), total rebounds (trb), assists (ast), steals (stl), blocks (blk), turnovers